-First Time Buyer?
+First-Time Buyer?
 How to Ease Your Troubled Mind

-Ok, first time buyer… here are a few things to keep in mind when purchasing your first home.
+Ok, first-time buyer… here are a few things to keep in mind when purchasing your first home.

 1) It’s OK to celebrate the small victories.

-I see each of the following as a step towards closing: An accepted offer (yay!), buyer and seller agreeing to certain improvements or credits after inspection (yay!), the appraisal coming back higher than offer price (yay!), receiving final closing disclosures (yay!), and the scheduled closing itself (BIG YAY!).
+I see each of the following as a step towards closing: An accepted offer (yay!), buyer and seller agreeing to certain improvements or credits after inspection (yay!), the appraisal coming back higher than the offer price (yay!), receiving final closing disclosures (yay!), and the scheduled closing itself (BIG YAY!).

 Anytime any contingency is cleared, feel free to celebrate.
 It’s a big deal and gets you that much closer to a successful sale.

-That being said, it is also OK to pause all celebration until after closing.
+That being said, it is also OK to pause all celebrations until after closing.
 Deals fall through, sometimes.
 Things can unravel even a few days prior to closing.
 In my opinion, if both buyer and seller are motivated, the chances of that happening are slim, but….
 It does happen.
 If you are the type to “not count your chickens,” then feel free to hold your breath until that key is in your hand and all paperwork has been signed.

 Whatever helps you sleep better.